Code-Institute-Submissions/Friendly-Digest/TESTING.md

 There were no other reported problems using the HTML CSS, JS, & Python validation services.

 Friendly Digest's CSS code has been tested for irrelevant code using the Chrome Developer Tool 'Coverage'.
 No irrelevant code currently exists within the style.css file.

+***Further insight into the code validation process is documented in an external file located [here.](https://github.com/WebSlinger88/Friendly-Digest/tree/master/testing)***

 </div>